hsaklecha/music-service/README.md

 ```sh
 localhost:8080/music/search?query=Indigo
 ```
-This project has gradlew.bat file which helps in building project and running application For building application first time
+This project has gradlew.bat file which helps in building project and running application.
+For building application first time
 ```sh
 path\music-service> gradlew build